Invicara/Twinit-App-Template-Portfolio/docs/developer guide/update/details/webclient.md

 ## ProjectMaker Supported Migrations

+Users are now only able to migrate projects which they created.

 The ProjectMakerView pageComponent now relies on a two versions returned from the Project Maker script.
 As before it uses the [CURRENT_MAKER_VERSION](../../../../app/ipaCore/pageComponents/projectMaker/projectMakerView.jsx#L88) to know it current release version.
 It now also uses an array of previous release versions in [MIGRATE_PROJECT_VERSIONS](../../../../app/ipaCore/pageComponents/projectMaker/projectMakerView.jsx#L89) to know projects at what versions [can be migrated to the current release](../../../../app/ipaCore/pageComponents/projectMaker/ProjectList/ProjectUpdater.jsx#L77).

 ---